exequielpagliari/herramientas-antares/README.md

+Tools for edition the resurces of Antares.

+Antares is a port from Ares, a game strategic space tactics developed in 1998 for MacOs.

+This tools are delope to modify the recurses of game to translate the game, during the translate spanish lenguage.

 Herramientas para edición de recursos de Antares

-Antares de es un port de Ares, juego de estrategia espacial táctico desarrollado en 1998 para MacOs.
+Antares es un port de Ares, juego de estrategia espacial táctico desarrollado en 1998 para MacOs.

-Estas herramientas las estoy desarrollando durante el proceso de traducción que estoy llevando a cabo.
-Para modificar los elementos textuales de cada nivel debe cumplirse una identación específica.
-Este soft intenta construir y deconstruir los strings para facilitar la traducción de los mismos.
+Estas herramientas están destinadas a modificar los recursos del juego para traducir el juego, durante la traducción al idioma español.